Swaagie/minimize/README.md

 forward.
 Currently, HTML minifier is only usuable server side.
 Client side minification will be added in a future release.

-*Minimize does not correctly parse inline PHP or raw template files.
-Simply because this is not valid HTML and never will be either.
-The output of the templaters should be parsed and minified.*
+**Minimize does not parse inline PHP or raw template files.
+Templates are not valid HTML and this is outside the scope of the minimiz.
+The _output_ of the templaters should be parsed and minified.**

 ## Features